bbauska/hydro-sucks/README.md

+# Renewables are chaper than hydrocarbon fossile-fuels.
+Than, why not?
+Because Trump is a dick.

 # hydro-sucks
 Hydrocarbons suck shit under Trump especially.
 If he doesn't like you, he will fuck over everyone to get revenge.